 So you've got this mystery, such as the identity of the villain.
 There are many theories on this, and audience is kept busy speculating to the very last moment.
 And well, would you look at that!?
-The heroes has captured the villain and are about to remove his mask.
-It is finally time for the The Reveal!
+The heroes have captured the villain and are about to remove his mask.
+It is finally time for The Reveal!

 Wait, who's that?

 Typically a Writer Cop Out.
 If what is revealed also isn't particularly consistent with the story, it's an Ass Pull.
 Compare with Deus ex Machina, where the unpredictable event is a solution to an otherwise unsolvable problem, and with The Dog Was the Mastermind, where it is revealed that it was a minor character that nobody would have suspected, but had been previously introduced.
 Often relies on Contrived Coincidence to keep the audience interested.

 When Played With, this can turn from Bad Writing into a very skillful twisting of the story.
 See Anticlimactic Unmasking for In-Universe versions.
 Contrast Charlie Brown from Outta Town and Resemblance Reveal.

 By the nature of this trope, all examples will inherently be mild spoilers.